Luis-Tanese/uAdvancedZones/README.md

 # uAdvancedZones
-Thank you to Sarshane for helping with this module!
+Thank you to Moonrise for helping with this module!
 His discord server can be found [here.](https://discord.gg/dtU2Da8dEk)
 <br>If you have any issues with this module you can reach out to me on discord 'tanese' or join the uScript server [here.](https://discord.gg/khSpxn8quP)
 <br>You Need AdvancedZones Plugin to Work with This uScript2 Module | The Plugin Can be Found [Here.](https://github.com/Game4Freak/AdvancedZones)